 The appropriate reference gases as well as sample gases enter the mass spectrometer via a Conflo IV Universal Interface from Thermo Fisher.

 The GasBench II is a continuous flow preparation device and inlet system with repetitive loop injection of gases.
-Possible analyses include isotopes of carbon and oxygen in carbonates, isotopes of nitrogen and oxygen in nitrate using the denitrifier method, and carbon isotopes in air.
+CASIF has two Gas Benches; one is used for measuring isotopes of nitrogen and oxygen in dissolved nitrate via the denitrifier method (including d17O) and the other measures isotopes of carbon and oxygen of carbonates and dissolved inorganic carbon (DIC).

-Carlo Erba NC 2500 Elemental Analyzer with a Costech zero-blank autosampler allows analysis of carbon and nitrogen isotopes in organic samples such as leaf tissue, wood, and soil.
+CASIF uses a Carlo Erba NC 2500 Elemental Analyzer with a Costech zero-blank autosampler for analysis of carbon and nitrogen isotopes in solid organic samples, such as leaf tissue, wood, animal tissue, filters, and soil.
+Modifications permit analysis of samples with <0.5% N such as wood and low organic-content soil and sediment.

 The spooling wire microcombustion device is based on a design introduced by Brand and Dobberstei (1996), and then optimized Sessions (2005), for analysis of carbon isotopes in nonvolatile organic compounds.
 The instrument at CASIF is primarily used for analysis of pollen grains.